CAPTI Frequently Asked Questions

 - Will CAPTI ban highway capacity projects?

 No. CAPTI will not ban highway capacity projects.
-However, upon approval of CAPTI and program guidelines updates, projects that could substantially increase vehicle miles traveled (VMT), generally in urbanized areas, may not achieve the same prioritization or competitiveness in some programs as in previous years.
+However, projects that could substantially increase vehicle miles traveled (VMT), generally in urbanized areas, may not achieve the same prioritization or competitiveness in some programs as in previous years.

 CAPTI outlines strategies and actions that will advance more sustainable, equitable, and healthy modes of transportation, such as walking, biking, transit, and rail, as well as accelerate the transition to zero-emission vehicle technology.